 Chief's Commitment to Excellence

-The Green Cove Springs Police Department, in accordance with its rules, policies and procedures, will investigate all complaints made against the department or its employees.
-Complaints should be legitimate in nature, and if proven false, employees have the right to sue for punitive/slanderous damages stemming from false allegations.
+The Green Cove Springs Police Department, in accordance with its rules, policies and procedures, will investigate all complaints made against the Department or its members.
+Complaints should be legitimate in nature, and if proven false, members have the right to sue for punitive/slanderous damages stemming from false allegations.

 The Complaint Process